markbarlow/180bpm/_drafts/notes-on-images-fonts-audio.md

      8 (colourful ticker only) ok for subsidiary page / success page after got the picture of running but not as good as 1 which has feet too

-     blog-runner2.png is a beauty, dark with light patches
+     blog-runner2.png is a beauty, dark with light patches blog-tape1.png is another good tape one, not useed yet, credit to https://www.flickr.com/photos/areta_e/5727742070/

      DTS1,2,3 all tried - DTS 3 is the winner for mobile centering reasons.
 DTS 2 is a spare option for any track related pages